 - What kind of technology, techniques, and algorithms are used in the QA process?

-Eventually, the organization, people, location of the vendor is a critical component that ties in the rest of the evaluation
+Eventually, the organization, the people, the processes and the location of the vendor is a critical component that ties in the rest of the evaluation

 Questions to ask